aws-samples/aws-dynamodb-examples/DynamoDB-SDK-Examples/CONTRIBUTING.md

 When you submit a new code example to us, we strongly encourage you to include the following:

 * Provide a README.md file at the root level of your submission to help users save time and effort when they work with your example.
 At a minimum, your README.md file should describe what your example demonstrates, call out any prerequisites needed to run it, and then tell users how to run it.
-[Here's a good example](https://github.com/awsdocs/aws-doc-sdk-examples/blob/master/python/example_code/lambda/scheduled_lambda/README.md) of a useful README.md file.
 * Write your code in a modular style to help users more easily copy and reuse it in their own solutions.
 By "modular," we mean that your code should accept inputs from the caller and return outputs to the caller.
 Provide comments in the code that describe these inputs and outputs.
 Also, don't hard-code input values in modularized code.
 Instead, provide these values through your unit tests, as described in the next point.
-[Here's a good example]( https://github.com/awsdocs/aws-doc-sdk-examples/blob/master/python/example_code/lambda/scheduled_lambda/lambda_util.py) of code written in a modular style.
 * Add some type of [unit tests](https://en.wikipedia.org/wiki/Unit_testing ) to help users more easily run your example.
 These unit tests can use hard-coded input values (or input values provided by the user) to call your example code.
-[Here's a good example](https://github.com/awsdocs/aws-doc-sdk-examples/blob/master/python/example_code/lambda/scheduled_lambda/scheduled_lambda.py) of unit tests that use hard-coded input values.
 * Add standard error or exception handling to your code to enable easier troubleshooting and recovery.
-[Here's a good example]( https://github.com/awsdocs/aws-doc-sdk-examples/blob/master/python/example_code/lambda/scheduled_lambda/lambda_util.py) of standard error/exception handling.

 If your code example submission is missing any of these things, we might ask you to include them before we merge.